 The Jefferson Healthcare Foundation is a 501(c) (3), non-profit organization with a purpose and mission to develop relationships and financial resources to support the healthcare programs, projects, equipment needs, and services of Jefferson Healthcare.
 We strongly believe through the generosity of individuals, corporations, and organizations that Jefferson Healthcare can provide more advanced medical services with state of the art technology.
 We want our patients to be treated close to home surrounded by their families and support systems and not have to travel hours for care when they are at their most vulnerable.

-Generous giving is beginning to transform Jefferson Healthcare from a good system into an extraordinary one.
-As a small, rural hospital, Jefferson Healthcare has limited funds for capital expenses.
-But with your support, we are beginning to make strides in getting the latest medical technology.
-Our goal is to raise money each year to increase access to the best in preventative, medical care at Jefferson Healthcare.
-Last year's campaign was for a nuclear camera.
+Generous giving is transforming Jefferson Healthcare from a good system into an extraordinary one.
+As a small, rural hospital, Jefferson Healthcare has limited funds for capital needs and other special expenses.
+The Foundation exists to address these needs, and with your support, we are beginning to increase access to the the latest medical technology and to the best in preventative medical care at Jefferson Healthcare.

 Jeinell Harper, RN and Certified Oncology Nurse, is the Director of the Oncology Clinic and the Medical Short Stay Department at Jefferson Healthcare.
-Over her 35 year career she maintains a passion for bedside nursing.
-Having been born and raised in Jefferson County, she is committed to the highest quality of care to permit patients to stay home to receive their treatments and have their medical needs meet locally in the community.
+Over her 35-year career, she maintains a passion for bedside nursing.
+Having been born and raised in Jefferson County, she is committed to the highest quality of care so that patients can stay home to receive their treatments and have their medical needs meet locally in the community.

 Florida Rue, RN, BSN, Surgical First Assistant, retired from Jefferson Healthcare in May 2015 after 28 years as Director of Surgical Services.
 Florida relocated to Jefferson County from Pueblo, Colorado where she worked as an Operating Room nurse on a heart team.
 Working in the operating room has given her keen awareness of the need for advanced surgical and medical technology.
 Florida is a strong advocate for quality and safe patient care.

-Lanny Turay, has been in the healthcare system in pharmacy management for over 40 years.
-Prior to coming to Jefferson Healthcare as Director of Pharmacy in 2014, I worked as a Pharmacy Director at Ballard Community Hospital and Swedish Medical Center.
-I was on the Ballard Foundation board for 9 years.
-I really enjoy living and working in Port Townsend wife my wife, Lisa.
-I am an avid sailor and am also involved in Port Townsend’s music community.
+Lanny Turay has been in the healthcare system in pharmacy management for over 40 years.
+Prior to coming to Jefferson Healthcare as Director of Pharmacy in 2014, he worked as a Pharmacy Director at Ballard Community Hospital and Swedish Medical Center and served on the Ballard Foundation board for 9 years.
+Lanny greatly enjoys working and living in Port Townsend with his wife, Lisa.
+He is an avid sailor and is also involved in Port Townsend’s music community.

-Shary Irwin grew up in San Diego and went onto race sail boats on San Francisco Bay for a decade.
+Shary Irwin grew up in San Diego and went on to race sail boats on San Francisco Bay for a decade.
 She worked for several sail lofts and opened her own sail repair business.
 In the early 1980s, Shary moved to Jefferson County and became a volunteer firefighter/EMT and was elected as Fire Commissioner.
-She is a graduate of the University of Washington School of Nursing and did work as a Registered Nurse at Jefferson Healthcare for 25 years until retiring in 2013.
-She is delighted to continue to be apart of the Jefferson Healthcare team through her philanthropic work on the Foundation.
+She is a graduate of the University of Washington School of Nursing and worked as a Registered Nurse at Jefferson Healthcare for 25 years until retiring in 2013.
+She is delighted to continue to be a part of the Jefferson Healthcare team through her philanthropic work with the Foundation.

-Anne Burton is the Controller at Jefferson Healthcare, overseeing accounting, accounts payable, payroll, revenue cycle integrity, and “other duties as assigned”.
-She joined Jefferson Healthcare on March,2016, after years with UW Medicine as the Finance Manager, and as the Interim Director of Finance for the UW Neighborhood Clinics.
-Prior, to that, Anne sold mainframe and COBOL development software to banking, healthcare, and financial institutions nationwide and then anesthesia to veterinarians in the PNW.
-Anne grew up in Gig Harbor, went to Utah where she attended the university.
-Anne lives in Port Ludlow; is an active member of the sailing community and has friends, family, and connections with healthcare professionals on both sides of the Puget Sound.
+Anne Burton is the Controller at Jefferson Healthcare, overseeing accounting, accounts payable, payroll, revenue cycle integrity, and “other duties as assigned.”
+She joined Jefferson Healthcare in March 2016, after years with UW Medicine as the Finance Manager, and as the Interim Director of Finance for the UW Neighborhood Clinics.
+Prior to that, Anne sold mainframe and COBOL development software to banking, healthcare, and financial institutions nationwide and then anesthesia to veterinarians in the Pacific Northwest.
+Anne grew up in Gig Harbor, went to Utah where she attended the university, and now lives in Port Ludlow.
+She is an active member of the sailing community, and has friends, family, and connections with healthcare professionals on both sides of the Puget Sound.